 Eligibility Criteria

 To be eligible for this measure, computers must not have any automatic sleep or other low power setting in place.
 Both conventional and ENERGY STAR® computer equipment are eligible for this measure.
+Applicable building types include offices and schools.

 Baseline Condition